-Many small businesses are sitting on a potential source of cash flow without realising it.
-They have specialised assets, such as equipment and machinery, that they can leverage for a much-needed cash influx to settle their VAT debt.
-Rather than let their unencumbered assets depreciate over some time, SMBs the world over a waking up to the reality of asset refinancing as a valuable method of securing working capital.
+Many small businesses are sitting on a potential source of cash flow without realizing it.
+They have specialized assets, such as equipment and machinery, that they can leverage for a much-needed cash influx to settle their VAT debt.
+Rather than let their unencumbered assets depreciate over some time, SMBs are waking up to the reality of asset refinancing as a valuable method of securing working capital.

 With asset refinance, you sell an existing and unencumbered high-value asset to a lending company for its current value.
 By doing so, you transfer ownership to the lender for a specified period.
 The lending company advances you the cash while simultaneously leasing the asset back to you for business use until you settle the agreement.
 Upon settlement, ownership of the asset is transferred back to you.

 If you want to know how to deal with your VAT debt without resulting to invoice factoring or asset refinancing, a VAT loan can be just what you need.
 This option works like any other unsecured small business loan, where you get short-term financing.
 The difference is that the loan is for the explicit payment of your tax bill, and the lender pays the funds directly to the HMRC on your behalf.